NYCPlanning/itd-project-list/README.md

 ### Running a server with python

 In your terminal, navigate to this repo's directory.
 Run `python -m SimpleHTTPServer 3000` if you have python 2 installed.
 If you have python 3, run `http.server 3000`.
 Go to `http://localhost:3000` in your browser.

+## ITD Hackathon

+This project was first developed during the ITD Hackathon on 25-26 April 2019.
+Contributors from all over ITD broke up into teams (Deployment, Packaging, Design, and Sort) and contributed code over two days.